Raskc/Raskc/README.md

 <p align="center">
   <b>Hi, I'm Edgar (aka Rask)!</b> <br>
-  Entrepreneurial software engineer who loves building things end-to-end —
+  Software engineer passionate about building across the stack -
-  from backend systems to frontend experiences, scalable infrastructures, and beyond.
+  from backend systems to frontend experiences, scalable infra, and creative side projects 🚀
 </p>

 ---

 ## 🚀 About Me

-I’m a developer with an **entrepreneurial mindset**: I don’t just code, I design, ship, and maintain real products.
-Currently finishing my **Master in Computer Science @ EPITECH Paris** (with international experience at Dublin City University), I thrive on turning ideas into scalable, impactful solutions.
+- 🎓 **Master in Computer Science @ EPITECH Paris** (exchange @ DCU Dublin)

-I’ve worked across **backend, frontend, DevOps and architecture**, always curious to explore new tools and frameworks.
-Beyond coursework, I pushed myself into **gamedev as a side venture** (Roblox/Lua, C++), which grew into a real-world experience: handling communities, updates, monetization, and contracts.
-That journey sharpened my skills in **product thinking and ownership** — lessons I now apply to every project I take on.
+- 🛠️ Full-stack developer: **backend, frontend, DevOps, architecture**
+- 🌱 Always exploring new stacks & tools with a focus on scalability and clean design
+- 🎮 Explored **gamedev (Roblox/Lua, C++)** as a side project → learned about shipping real features, handling updates and user feedback, and maintaining live projects
+- 💡 Curious by nature, I like challenging myself with projects that turn ideas into something people can actually use

 ---